First Time Home Buyer Process in Florida: Expert Guide

 When you submit a purchase agreement to the seller, they may accept, reject, or propose a different price.
 Utilize your agent’s expertise to bargain with the seller for the most advantageous result.

-If you find yourself competing with other offers in a bidding war, consider writing a letter to the seller conveying your admiration for the home.
+If you compete with other offers in a bidding war, consider writing a letter to the seller conveying your admiration for the home.

 However, don't be disheartened if you lose to another buyer.
 In today’s market, where many homes sell promptly and above the listed price, it's entirely possible that you may not secure the first home you make an offer on.